JamesMitofsky/Multiplayer-Card-Game/README.md

 - When writing, you can give documents specific names, but if you'd rather a [random serialization](https://firebase.google.com/docs/firestore/manage-data/add-data#add_a_document), use ```.add()``` rather than ```.doc().set()```.
 Behind the scenes, these are equivilent, but the latter lets you initialize a document in your code without necessarily having to write to it immediately.
 - Because ```.get()``` returns a promise, we can await that in an async function to avoid unseenly nesting
 - **doc.update() is not a function**: Since (I think) you can't iterate these returned objects, the workaround I've been using is access a collection, then get the current **document id** of the loop, and plug that in as the doc field of your query.
 From there, you can run a normal update request.
+- Batching is important to avoid inconsistent data through multiple access points.
+If two people are trying to reach two data groups which should experience simultanious state changes, batch these to avoid confusion.

 ## Queries